Ma Wara' al-Tabi'a: Adaptations

-In May 2020, Netflix released Season 1 of an original Middle Eastern series based on Ma Waraa Al Tabiaa.
-The series was produced by Mohamed Hefzy and Amr Salama, who is also the show-runner and the director.
-He is a big fan of the series and Towfik in general.
+In May 2020, Netflix released Season 1 of an original Middle Eastern TV series based on Ma Waraa' Al Tabi'aa.
+The series was produced by Mohamed Hefzy and Amr Salama, who is also the showrunner and the director for some episodes.
+He is a fan of the series and Towfik in general, and the adaptation was a passion project for him.
+The series was successful and reached the Netflix Top 10 Charts in Egypt, although it has faced some criticism for straying too far from the source material.